Swiss skier Yule beats Ryding to win slalom in Kitzbuehel - WHIZ News

 Feller was after his third career win and first in almost two years.
 His best result in Kitzbuehel remained fifth place in 2018, a year after record eight-time overall champion Marcel Hirscher was the last Austrian winner.

+“Sure, it hurts.
+It’s a shame I didn’t even get a split time and couldn’t show what I can do,” said Feller, who lives in a village some 20 kilometers away from Kitzbuehel.

-The slalom in Kitzbuehel was the first of three technical races in Austria within four days, with a night slalom on Tuesday and a GS on Wednesday scheduled for Schladming.
+The slalom was the first of three technical races in Austria within four days, with a night slalom on Tuesday and a GS on Wednesday scheduled for Schladming.

 More AP skiing: https://apnews.com/hub/skiing and https://twitter.com/AP_Sports